 Do you want to explore a fun and intuitive way to create art?
-I'm Malin, an intuitive creating swedish artist, and I ́ll will show you how to make monotypes with Natural Acryliks and a gel plate – a technique where every painting is unique and full of surprises!
+I'm Malin, a Swedish artist who discovered Natural Acrylik Paint this past year!
+I'll show you how to make monotypes with Natural Acryliks, botanicals from nature and a gel plate – a technique where every painting is unique and full of surprises!
+Step by Step Video Tutorial at bottom of post.

 Materials you’ll need